einKnie/rusthub/readme.md

 - [x] AT LEAST things like subscribing to notification should spawn a new thread to only handle that notification stream (should also minimize those panics, since they happen on drop of the messagestream in bluez-async -> if we don't drop it all the time, we can't have panics all the time *insert meme with guy tapping on forehead*)
     - basically, thread is spawned on susbscribe, killed on unsubscribe, listens on notificaiton stream all the time and sends received data to peripheral-mgr main thread
     - YES! works very well! ;)
+- [ ] think about preparing the peripheralmgr to handle different types of sensors
+    - ideally generic, so i can uilize the same base
+    - best option would be to have mgr fully generic and have a trait for peripheral/sensor a la Command/CmdMgr
+    - form a first look, it seems the only sensor-specific functions are read/write because of amount of data.. shouldn't be too hard, but my brain does not work atm